 CKU Officials take blood samples, pictures, videos and measurements which will be used to produce seperate Breed Standards.

 The Standards are added to the CKU website, it was some months before we had an English version.

 CKU Registrations are made available to owners outside of China

 Detailed pictures, measurements and Blood samples are sent for each dog, these dogs will be recorded as the First generation registered with the CKU.

 Mr Franki Leung is appointed as Deputy Secretary General of the China Kennel Union in recognition of his years of hard work.

-First breed seminar run outside of China will be held in Holland
+First breed seminar held outside of China (Holland)

-The seminar will be run by Mr Franki Leung who will also judge the show for both the Chuandong Hound and the Chongqing Dog.
+The seminar’s speaker was Mr Franki Leung who also judged the show for both the Chuandong Hound and the Chongqing Dog.